istio/istio.io/content/docs/tasks/security/authz-tcp/index.md

 Point your browser at the Bookinfo `productpage` (`http://$GATEWAY_URL/productpage`).
 You should see:

-* The "Book Details" section in the lower left part of the page, including type, pages, publisher, etc.
+* The "Book Details" section on the lower left of the page includes book type, number of pages, publisher, etc.
-* The "Book Reviews" section in the lower right part of the page with "Ratings service is currently unavailable".
+* The "Book Reviews" section on the lower right of the page includes error message "Ratings service is currently unavailable".

-This is because Istio authorization is "deny by default", which means that you need to explicitly define access control policies to grant access to the `mongodb` service.
+This is because Istio authorization is "deny by default", which means that you need to explicitly define access control policies to grant access to the MongoDB service.

 > There may be some delays due to caching and other propagation overhead.

-## Service-level access control
+## Enforcing Service-level access control

-Now let's set up service-level access control using Istio authorization to allow `v2` of `ratings` to access the mongoDB service.
+Now let's set up service-level access control using Istio authorization to allow `v2` of `ratings` to access the MongoDB service.

 1. Run the following command to apply the authorization policy: